dpid/meteor-chat-room/README.md

 This demo uses the [Jade](http://jade-lang.com/) template engine as a cleaner way to write html.
 For package information, see https://atmospherejs.com/mquandalle/jade

-##Less
+##Stylus
-This demo uses [Less](http://lesscss.org/) as an easier way to write css.
-For package information, see https://atmospherejs.com/meteor/less
+This demo uses [Stylus](http://learnboost.github.io/stylus/) as a cleaner way to write css.
+For package information, see https://atmospherejs.com/meteor/stylus

 ##Bootstrap
 This demo uses [Bootstrap](http://getbootstrap.com/) for fast prototyping UI.
 For package information, see https://atmospherejs.com/mizzao/bootstrap-3